enchantiff/SO-MAGs/README.md

 # SO-MAGs
-Code used to run ATLAS to create MAGs from the SO
+Scripts used to generate MAGs from the SO